 The share capital of Bank of Cyprus Holdings Public Limited Company amounts to €44,619,993.30 divided into 446,199,933 ordinary shares of a nominal value of €0.10 each.
-The Bank maintains on its website all the required information as per the notifications received from investors in accordance with the major holdings disclosure obligations pursuant to the framework within which the Bank operates.
-The Code of Conduct is available to employees in both Greek and English on the internal portal.
-Changes and updates are communicated to the employees as soon as they are confirmed.
+The

-Irish Transparency Rules and Regulations.
+Bank maintains on its website all the required information as per the notifications received from investors in accordance with the major holdings disclosure obligations pursuant to the Irish Transparency Rules and Regulations.
 The investors' holding shares and financial instruments of 3% or more can be found under the "Major Holders of shares and financial instruments" section, here.